 Let’s look at some concerns you readers have had and give a short, simple logical consequence for it.

 Many of you have wondered what to do when your child tells you no when given a direction.

-You could remove verbal freedoms for a period.
+You could remove verbal freedoms for a period of time.
 You can also remove the freedom to choose.
 So if you asked your child to come to you, she said no, you go pick her up and bring her to you.

-You can also remove something related to the direction you gave.
 You told your child to clean up the toys and she said no?
 She might lose those toys for a certain period of time.

 Child Throws Toys